 The autoselect command sequence allows the host system to access the manufacturer and device codes, and determine whether or not a sector is protected.
-Tables 16 and 18 show the address and data requirements.
+Table 16 shows the address and data requirements.
 The autoselect command sequence may be written to an address within a bank that is either in the read or erase-suspend-read mode.
 The autoselect command may not be written while the device is actively programming or erasing in the other bank.